auth0/docs/articles/quickstart/native/ionic-react/interactive.md

 ::::checkpoint
 :::checkpoint-default
-Add the `appUrlOpen` to your application's `App` component, and log in.
-Observe that the user is logged in to your app and that the browser window has closed.
+Add the `appUrlOpen` to your application's `App` component and log in.
+The browser window should close once the user authenticates and logs in to your app.
 :::

 :::checkpoint-failure
 Sorry about that.
 Here's a couple things to double check:

-- check that the custom URL scheme has been registered for your chosen platform.
-On iOS, this means [defining a custom URL scheme on iOS](https://developer.apple.com/documentation/xcode/defining-a-custom-url-scheme-for-your-app), or adding an [intent filter with your custom scheme on Android](https://developer.android.com/training/app-links/deep-linking)
+- check that the custom URL scheme is registered for your chosen platform.
+On iOS, [define a custom URL scheme](https://developer.apple.com/documentation/xcode/defining-a-custom-url-scheme-for-your-app), or add an [intent filter with your custom scheme](https://developer.android.com/training/app-links/deep-linking) on Android
-- if the event fires but you're receiving an error, check the [logs in your Auth0 dashboard](https://manage.auth0.com/#/logs) for the reason for the error
+- if the event fires but you receive an error, check the [logs in your Auth0 Dashboard](https://manage.auth0.com/#/logs) for the reason for the error
   :::
   ::::